jasmit35/FireStarter/docs/Fire Starter User's Guide.md

 `git push woz master`

+#### Update the defects and enhacemnts document to reflect what has been completed in this version.

 #### Assign the new version number as a tag in Git.

 Check the defects and enhancements document to make sure of the new application version number.